UnlimitedIP (UIP) Hits Self Reported Market Cap of $16.65 Million

 UnlimitedIP’s total supply is 2,839,985,525 coins and its circulating supply is 1,679,985,525 coins.
 UnlimitedIP’s official website is www.uip.group.

-It is usually not currently possible to buy alternative cryptocurrencies such as UnlimitedIP directly using US dollars.
-Investors seeking to acquire UnlimitedIP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy UnlimitedIP using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as UnlimitedIP directly using US dollars.
+Investors seeking to acquire UnlimitedIP should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase UnlimitedIP using one of the exchanges listed above.

 Receive News & Updates for UnlimitedIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UnlimitedIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.